Amending articles of incorporation, master deeds and condominium bylaws.

 Many condominium associations will file a restated master deed and condominium bylaws that combines numerous amendments into a single document for ease of use.

 Master deeds and condominium bylaws can become outdated based on changes in technology or the law.
-Times are changing and so should your condominium documents.
+Times are changing, which means you should address updating condo bylaws.

 Given that the law evolves much slower than technology and various other trends, condominium associations should take a proactive approach to anticipate potential issues.
 A reactive approach will often result in litigation if potential problems are not addressed in the condominium bylaws before they arise.